Comment on page

-StackState authentication is configured in a config file that contains already predefined roles for the Guest user (very limited permission level) and the Admin user (full permission level).
-To change the configuration to use LDAP authentication, check out this document: How to configure LDAP authentication.
+StackState is configured by default with file based authentication with predefined roles for Guests (very limited permission level), Power Users and Administrators (full permission level).
+To change the configuration to use LDAP authentication, see authentication docs.

 To create a new subject (a group or a username), you must follow the StackState CLI route below.
 When you create a subject, it has no permissions at first.
 All custom subjects need a scope by design, so they do not have access to the full topology.
 This is a security requirement that makes sure that users have access only to what they need.

 To create the

 stackstatesubject with a scope that allows the user to see all elements with the "StackState" label, use the following command:

 sts subject save stackstate 'label = "StackState"'

 To give more context and specific limitations you can create the subject called